-Kara Welty currently serves as a Mentor Teacher and Technology Integrationist, leading teachers in innovative teaching and learning practices.
+Kara Knollmeyer currently serves as a Mentor Teacher and Technology Integrationist, leading teachers in innovative teaching and learning practices.
 She has a rich and varied leadership background, including roles such as New Teacher District Facilitator, Chair of the ELA Department, and Curriculum Writing Leader.
 Last May, she graduated with her Educational Administration degree, which includes Elementary and Secondary Administration Certification.

 Kara has received several state and regional awards, including the Missouri Outstanding Beginning Teacher Award and recognition as an METC Midwest Spotlight Educator.